judovana/benchmarks-in-nested-virtualisation-toolchain/README.md

     3. directories with JDKs
     4. used benchamrk (ti: script laucnehd on final evironment which `results` dir is then collected`)
     5. hostname of top-level pernament run which stores results over individual runs
-7. run then usually `cd .../benchmarks-in-nested-virtualisation-toolchain/scripts && nohup jdkiterator.sh > log`
+7. run is then `cd .../benchmarks-in-nested-virtualisation-toolchain/scripts && nohup jdkiterator.sh > log`
     1. dont forget, that for j2dbench you need DISPLAY (unless it runs in full VM)
+        1. I'm afraid the :0 is hardcoded as fallback on several places, although educated guess is alwaysdoen first
     2. that usually means looged in gui session
     3. for RADARGUNS you may need playng with /etc/hosts in both vm and HW
     4. there is magical `results` host, I do no longer recall where it comes from (container?)